Plainville Plant Removal Services

 Utility Coordination & Infrastructure Protection for Safe Plant Removal Operations

 Before any excavation or root removal, Plainville requires notification to Dig Safe (811) at least 48 hours in advance (72 hours recommended).
-Utilities—including electric, gas, water, sewer, and telecommunications—are marked and must be protected, with hand-digging required within 18 inches of markings.
-Overhead power lines require a 10-foot minimum clearance.
-Specialized techniques such as selective root pruning and mechanical barriers protect infrastructure, and utility company coordination is often necessary for work near power lines or underground systems.
-All work must be documented with date-stamped photos, and final inspection ensures restoration meets municipal standards.
-For projects affecting public infrastructure, contact:
+Utilities (electric, gas, water, sewer, telecom) are marked and must be respected for 30 days; hand-digging is mandatory within 18 inches of markings.
+Overhead power lines require a 10 feet minimum clearance.
+Specialized techniques, such as selective root pruning and mechanical barriers, protect infrastructure.
+Emergency protocols include immediate work stoppage and notification of utility companies or 911 in case of strikes.
+For infrastructure-related permits, contact:

 Plainville Building Department